Rose Blumkin - Jewish Immigrant and Businesswoman

 Rose Blumkin: The Business Woman with a Big Heart

 In 1917, the world was a harrowing place.
-Europe was in the midst of the First World War.
-In Eastern Europe, Rose Blumkin witnessed the looting of Jewish communities and violent attacks on Jews.
+Europe was in the midst of World War I. In Eastern Europe, Rose Blumkin witnessed the looting of Jewish communities and violent attacks on Jews.
 She became one of many who fled the region in search of safety and opportunity, immigrating to America.

 With entrepreneurial success, Rose Blumkin also became notable for her generosity in giving back.
 Places in Omaha, such as the Rose Blumkin Home and the Rose Theater, bear her name as a public testament to her philanthropy.
 Even with these public displays of generosity, it was her private acts of giving back that are remembered by many.
 In 1981, Rose received the Israel Peace Medal for “humanitarianism to Jewish and non-Jewish causes alike, to local and national needs, to overseas and to Israeli needs.”
 In 1986, she received the Distinguished Nebraskan Award.
 These were amongst many other awards and honorary degrees Rose received before she passed away in 1998 at age 104.
 It is her business skills and generosity that continue to shape the enduring legacy of Rose Blumkin today.